zalando/skipper/docs/operation/operation.md

 ### Metrics

-A set of metrics will be exposed to track passive health checks:
+A set of metrics will be exposed to track passive health check:

-* `routing.endpoint.drop.loadbalancer`: Number of all endpoints dropped before load balancing a request, so after N requests and M endpoints are being dropped this counter would be N*M.
+* `passive-health-check.endpoints.dropped`: Number of all endpoints dropped before load balancing a request, so after N requests and M endpoints are being dropped this counter would be N*M.

 ## Memory consumption